e-nikolov/thesis/thesis/030-methods.md

 # Testing methodology

+In the following chapters we will design and implement several solutions for ad hoc MPC sessions based on a subset of the previously discussed related works:
+- Internet protocol
+- Wireguard
+- Tailscale
+- Headscale
+- ?
+Headscale with DID identity?
+- ?
+WebRTC?
+- Custom solution that automates the wireguard configuration by visiting a web page

+Additionally we will analyse and compare them in terms of performance, security and usability

+## Measuring performance

 During the preparation phase of the project we developed the \gls{e3} framework which simplifies and automates the process of deploying machines in different geographical regions, connecting them via an overlay network and executing multiparty computations between them, where each machine represents a different party.
-During the thesis assignment we will look at a number of solutions for ad hoc MPC sessions and compare them in terms of performance, security and usability.

-## Performance

 To summarize, \gls{e3} is a set of scripts that use a number of automation tools: